All submissions must be made in electronic format by email to the editorial office at [email protected].

-All submissions must be made in electronic format by email to the editorial office at [email protected].

 As a condition of publication in Philosophy Today, authors must complete a publication agreement that gives the journal permission to publish the author's work.
 This agreement ensures publication in the journal in all formats, and preserves the author's right to reuse the manuscript in any other publication the author may write or edit.
 Articles published in Philosophy Today are covered by the journal's Open Access Archiving Policy.
 No payment is required for submission or publication.

-	Philosophy Today may provide free access to selected articles for up to 12 months after publication of the issue.
+In special cases, Philosophy Today may provide free online access to selected articles for up to 12 months after publication of the issue.
 The goal is to provide sufficient time for free distribution of these articles to have an impact on a current scholarly discussion without requiring payment from an author or sponsor.
 After 12 months, access to these articles will again be limited to subscribers and members only.
-The journal can make a binding commitment for such an arrangement, at the discretion of the editorial team.
-No payment is required.
+Contact the editor for more information.

 Publication Ethics Statement